Riemannian metrics for neural networks I: feedforward networks

 \subsection{Notation for neural networks}

 Consider a directed neural network model: a set $\L$ of units together with a set of directed edges $i\to j$ for $i,j\in\L$, without cycle.
-Let $\Lout$ be the output units, that is, the units with no outgoing edges, and similarly let $\Lin$ be the set of units without incoming edges.
-We use the logisic activation function: given an activation level for the input units, each unit $j$ gets an activation level
+Let $\Lout$ be the output units, that is, the units with no outgoing edges\footnote{This restriction on output units is not necessary (any unit could be an output unit) but simplifies notation.}, and similarly let $\Lin$ be the set of units without incoming edges.
+Let $s:\R \to \R$ be an \emph{activation function}.
+Given an activation level for the input units, each unit $j$ gets an activation level

 depending on the activation levels of the units $i$ pointing to $j$ and on the firing coefficients $w_{ij}$ from\footnote{What is $w_{ij}$ for some authors is $w_{ji}$ for others.
-Our convention is the same as \cite{RN2} but for instance \cite{LBOM96} follows the opposite convention.} $i$ to $j$.
-Biases are treated as the weights $w_{0j}$ from a special always-activated unit $0$ ($a_0\equiv 1$).
+Our convention is the same as \cite{RN2} but for instance \cite{LBOM96} follows the opposite convention.} $i$ to $j$. \emph{Biases} are treated as the weights $w_{0j}$ from a special always-activated unit $0$ ($a_0\equiv 1$) connected to every other unit.
+A common choice for the activation function $s$ is the \emph{logistic} \cite{RN2} function $\actf(V)=\frac{\e^V}{1+\e^V}=\frac{1}{1+\e^{-V}}$, although for instance \cite{LBOM96} recommends the hyperbolic tangent $\actf(V)=\tanh(V)$, related to the logistic by $\tanh(V)=2(\frac{1}{1+\e^{-2V}})-1$.
+We refer to \cite{RN2}, which we mostly follow with minor changes in notation.

 For a given non-input unit $j$, we call the parameters $w_{0j}$ and $w_{ij}$ for $i\to j$ the set of \emph{incoming parameters} to unit $j$.
-We refer to \cite{RN2}, which we mostly follow with minor changes in notation.

 The dataset for this network is a set $\D$ of inputs, where each input $x\in \R^{\Lin}$ is a real-valued vector over the input layer.
 For each input is given a target $y$ in an arbitrary space.
 We view the network as a probabilistic generative model: given an input $a_i=x_i$ on the input layer $\Lin$, we assume that the activations of the output layer are interpreted in a fixed way as a probability distribution $\omega(y)$ over the target space.
 The goal is to maximize the probability to output $y$ on input $x$: we define the loss function